Algebraic Number Starscapes: Geometry

-This $\PSL(2;\CC)$ action divides the space of cubic polynomials into three components: cubics with three distinct roots, cubics with a pair of coincident roots, and cubics with a triple root.
+Recall the $\PSL(2;\CC)$ action on the plane acts triply transitively (see \cite{richter2011perspectives} for an introduction to real and complex projective geometry).
+This implies that the space of cubics divides up into three distinct orbits under this action: cubics with three distinct roots, cubics with a pair of coincident roots, and cubics with a triple root.
 As each component is an orbit of the action, $\PSL(2;\CC)$ acts transitively on each.

 \begin{remark} Here the (real) dimension of the space of homogeneous cubics is 6, which coincides with the dimension of $\PSL(2;\C)$.
 Thus, cubics are the last dimension on which this $\PSL(2;\C)$ action remains transitive on the open subset of generic cubics, giving it the structure of a $\PSL(2;\C)$ homogeneous space. \end{remark}